 Fly or lure fish the Rocado River for trophy peacock bass.
 River Plate's exclusive peacock bass fishery reopened in 2018.
 The Rocado fishery, the headwaters of the Uneuixi River, is the only fishery with a proven record of eight peacock bass over 20-pounds by one angler in a week.
 Stay in floating cabins.
 Bi-lingual host.
 Each week is limited to eight anglers.

-Fly fish for payara, peacock bass, pacu, and more.
-The Xingu Rivers runs more than 1,000 miles through the Kayapo rainforest.
-In 2021, the camp will be open four weeks, targeting large payara.
-Two anglers per professional English-speaking guide and two Kayapo Indian guides.
-The Lodge hosts a maximum of four anglers.
+Fly or lure fish for payara, peacock bass, pacu, giant catfish, and more.
+The Xingu River runs more than 1,000 miles through the Kayapo rainforest.
+The camp is open for four weeks.
+Two anglers per professional English-speaking guide and one Kayapo Indian guide.